Read Philosophical Gradients with voice, context, and method in the same frame.

 Prompt 1: What gradients of philosophical thought can we assesses against particular philosophers?

-The central claim is this: When assessing philosophical thought, it is helpful to categorize the different gradients or dimensions of philosophical inquiry.
+In plain terms: When assessing philosophical thought, it is helpful to categorize the different gradients or dimensions of philosophical inquiry.

-The added historical insight is that Philosophical Gradients is best read as a method of pressure, not only as a set of theses.
+Philosophical Gradients is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Ontology